Forex

 How much can you transfer abroad annually?

-The Reserve Bank of India (RBI) has set a financial year limit of $2,50,000 (INR2.04L) for foreign remittances, which applies to both personal and international business- payments.
-If the remittance amount exceeds this limit, prior permission from the RBI is necessary.
+The Reserve Bank of India (RBI) has set a financial year limit of $2,50,000 (INR 2.08 Cr) for foreign remittances, which applies mainly to personal remittances.
+For international business- payments, the volume of transactions generally goes above and beyond $250,000 annually.
+Hence in such cases, if the remittance amount exceeds this limit, prior permission from the RBI is necessary and the payment process takes a different route.

 What are the documents required for outward remittance?